 Excess Heat itself is not a concept from western medicine although there are a couple diagnoses that are related to conditions of excess heat in the body – for example fever and heat stroke .

-There is also the social concept of excess heat in the body recognized in expressions such as “hot blooded” “hot tempered” “hot head” “fiery temper” “runs hot” and the like.
+Socially, the concept of excess heat in the body seems to be understood in certain expressions such as “hot blooded” “hot tempered” “hot head” “fiery temper” “runs hot” and the like.

 Effective.
 It may work alone, however, it is important to eliminate the source of the imbalance so that the problem does not continue.